So You Got a Kohlrabi: A Beginner's Guide

 How do I prep them?

-First, peel or cut off the kohlrabi’s protective skin.
-The skin is very thick, so one perk of this veggie is that it will last in your fridge for months.
-Once the skin is peeled off, the possibilities for kohlrabi recipes are unlimited.
+First, peel or cut off the kohlrabi’s protective skin — it is thick!
+The thick skin has a perk — it protects the meat of the veggie, helping it last a long time in your fridge.
+But you will want to peel all that skin away before eating — and once you have — the possibilities for kohlrabi recipes are many and delicious.
 Try eating them raw first or as a snack to get to know their flavor.

 Slice your kohlrabi into very thin slices and toss in your favorite oil and herbs.
 Then bake in the oven for 15-20 minutes at 400 degrees.